mshahzebraza/officeworks/BUGFIXES.md

 ## Separate page for Project Page & ProjectDetail Page

 ## create a function to create a different list of std ,spec & mfg parts and create separate components for them

+## create an object to make the versions of an object based on the difference of a specific key inside the main object

+- An Object containing Many projects with 3 different values for the type key
+- When transformed, turns into 3 different objects each with the relevant projects.